vdemyanchenko/SenseCore-Documentation/README.md

 ## Important Notes

 - Advanced haptics are intended for USB connections.
 Bluetooth controllers can still use regular HID input and supported output features.
-- Use `Set DualSense Vibration` with a local `PlayerController` for gameplay rumble.
 - Use the Audio Mixer endpoint workflow for USB PCM haptics and MetaSound output.

 ## Trademark Notice